-6 Manufacturing is heavily gendered, with men accounting for 79% of manufacturing employment in 2016.
-Baron (1991; 2006) examines labor history through the lens of gender.
-Because gender influences relationships of power and hierarchy in the formation of the working class (Baron 1991) and in ways that may also influence political behavior, we account for the gender of the respondent in our empirical analyses using individual-level data.
+&lt;sup>6Manufacturing is heavily gendered, with men accounting for 79% of manufacturing employment in 2016.
+Baron (1991) and Baron (2006) examine labor history through the lens of gender.
+Because gender influences relations of power and hierarchy in the formation of the working class (Baron, 1991) and in ways that may also influence political behavior, we account for the gender of the respondent in our empirical analyses using individual-level data.

-7 The deprivation that we emphasize here is temporal, based on within-group comparisons over time.
+&lt;sup>7The deprivation that we emphasize here is temporal, based on within-group comparisons over time.